Average Weather in Livermore California, United States

-The topography within 2 miles of Livermore contains only modest variations in elevation, with a maximum elevation change of 246 feet, and an average elevation above sea level of 503 feet.
-Within 10 miles contains large variations in elevation (2,933 feet).
-Within 50 miles contains extreme variations in elevation (4,324 feet).
+The topography within 2 miles of Livermore contains only modest variations in elevation, with a maximum elevation change of 246 feet and an average elevation above sea level of 503 feet.
+Within 10 miles contains only modest variations in elevation (2,933 feet).
+Within 50 miles contains large variations in elevation (4,324 feet).

 The area within 2 miles of Livermore is covered by artificial surfaces (85%) and grassland (11%), within 10 miles by grassland (71%) and artificial surfaces (14%), and within 50 miles by cropland (26%) and grassland (21%).